 The Council of Editors of Learned Journals, an Allied Organization of the Modern Language Association, is an organization of editors of scholarly journals in all disciplines.
 As the major national organization dedicated to supporting academic journal publishing, our membership of over 450 editors represents an invaluable collective wellhead of editorial wisdom and experience.
 Making this fund of expertise available to new and veteran editors alike for discussing common editorial concerns and sharing considered advice is one of our major purposes.

-CELJ, through its listserv Editor-L, provides a forum for discussion of issues related to journal publication.
+CELJ, through its forums page, provides a space for discussion of issues related to journal publication.
 At our annual national meeting at the MLA Convention, CELJ serves to publicize member journals through its exhibition booth and sponsors sessions designed to tackle current issues in journal publishing from both editor and author viewpoints.
 The annual CELJ Awards Competition recognizes outstanding achievement in scholarly journal publication.

 An executive committee comprising a president, vice-president, and secretary-treasurer leads CELJ, along with assistance from past presidents and eight regional directors.
 Membership is open to all editors and others involved in scholarly publication in the U.S. and abroad upon payment of annual dues.

 Membership includes the opportunity to display your journal at the CELJ exhibit at the Modern Language Association Convention in January; eligibility for the annual awards competition; access to our electronic discussion forums with the expertise of hundreds of editors; a profile for your journal on the CELJ website; special advertising rates in the Times Literary Supplement’s scholarly journals issue, a chance to serve as an advisor for “Chat with an Editor” at the MLA; and access to CELJ’s mediation service.